Skip to Main Content

 Expert Orlando Travel Tips

-If you're heading to the Orlando area specifically to see Disney and / or Universal, it's not really worth it to rent a car.
-Even if you have a few plans that take place outside of the immediate parks area, an occasional Uber, Lyft, or taxi will be far cheaper and spare you the additional check in time.
+If you're heading to the Orlando area specifically to see Disney and / or Universal, it's not always worth it to rent a car.
+Even if you have a few plans that take place outside of the immediate parks area, an occasional Uber, Lyft or taxi will be far cheaper and spare you the additional check in time.
+That being said, if you plan on taking a bunch of day trips, renting a car could be your best option.
+It depends on the itinerary you choose, so keep that in mind during the planning process.